An orientation to the Community Sacred Fire Ceremony

 - Seeking wisdom from all the life stages

-- Honouring all the life stages
+- Honouring all the life stages and our ancestors

 - Communicating with our ancestors and the future generations through this conduit